-Every passenger location in a motor home can be evacuated through at least two emergency exits.
+Every passenger location in a motorhome can be evacuated through at least two emergency exits.
 In case one route is blocked, you have an alternative route.

-On the Cruise Air, the emergency exits are a window directly behind the driver's seat, the passenger entrance door and a window in the bedroom.
+On the Encounter, the emergency exits are the driver entrance door (if equipped), the passenger entrance door and a window in the bedroom.
+Some models may also have an emergency exit window directly behind the drivers seat.